igreenwood/loupe/README.md

 ```
 For more details, see [the sample program](https://github.com/igreenwood/loupe/tree/master/loupe-sample).

-## Using with image loader libraries.
+## Using Loupe with image loader libraries.
-loupe is just a touch helper of the ImageView.
+Loupe is just a helper of the ImageView.
 You can use loupe with any image loader libraries.
 If you use with the image loader library, it would be better that initialize `Loupe` after the image loading has finished.
 With Glide, something like this.